SalomePlatform/yacs/doc/python.rst

 .. _python:

 ********************************************************
-Utilisation de YACS avec l'interface Python (TUI)
+Using YACS with the python interface (TUI)
 ********************************************************

 .. toctree::